 When you compare two fritillaria bulbs side by side, it’s easy to see differences in quality.
 Bigger bulbs contain more stored food energy and will fuel the growth of a stronger plant with larger or more abundant blooms.
-Longfield Gardens supplies 20+ cm fritillaria bulbs that will produce an impressive show of flowers the very first year.
+Longfield Gardens supplies top size bulbs that will produce an impressive show of flowers.

-SUN OR SHADE: Fritillaria will grow in full sun or light shade.
+Sun or Shade: Fritillaria will grow in full sun or light shade.
 Fritillaria meleagris prefers dappled shade.

 Crown imperials (Fritillaria imperalis) stand 24 to 36” tall and, like lilies, they produce their foliage directly on the stem.
-Each bulb produces one stem, topped with a cluster of yellow or red-orange bells topped with a spiky green hairdo.
+Each bulb produces one stem, topped with a cluster of yellow or red-orange bells and a spiky green topknot.
 These unusual-looking plants add color and excitement to perennial gardens and flowerbeds.
 They can be planted alone or in combination with tulips, daffodils, hyacinths and other spring-flowering bulbs.
 Crown imperials are ideal for shade gardens and for planting in woodlands.
 Most gardeners treat these bulbs as annuals, but in the right growing conditions the bulbs may return or even multiply.

 Snake’s head fritillaria (Fritillaria meleagris), also known as guinea hen flowers, are 12-15" tall, have grassy foliage and produce one or more large, dangling bells with no topknot (see photo at bottom of page).
 Their petals can be creamy white, pink or burgundy and typically display a checkered pattern.
 Snake’s head frittilaria have a delicate charm that’s best appreciated up close.
 Plant them in flowerbeds and borders, rock gardens, woodland gardens and damp, grassy meadows.
 Snake’s head frittilaria prefer growing in dappled shade, though they will also grow quite well in full sun.